Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Results

 In the final experiment, we check how the actual performance of a \vbsd is sensitive to the switching point.
-To conduct this sensitivity analysis, we take one the case of switching from BFGS to CMA-ES on $F10$ in 5D, where we observe an significant actual performance gain when using the theoretically derived switching point.
+To conduct this sensitivity analysis, we take the case of switching from BFGS to CMA-ES on $F10$ in 5D, where we observe a significant actual performance gain when using the theoretically derived switching point.
 We investigate the sensitivity of the switching point $\tau$ by varying its value in a wide range $\{10^i\colon i \in \{-7.8, -7.6, \ldots, 1.8, 2\}\}$.
-The result is depicted in Fig.~\ref{fig:F10_5D_split_impact}, where it is obvious that the best actual performance of switching from BFGS to CMA-ES obtained with $\tau = 10^{-3.6}$.
-Interestingly, when the switch point is smaller than $10^{-4}$, the empirical distribution of the hitting time of the \vbsd is substantially different from those with a much larger the switch point, which implies the existence of a transition phase of the behavior of the \vbsd.
+The result is depicted in Fig.~\ref{fig:F10_5D_split_impact}, where it is obvious that the best actual performance of switching from BFGS to CMA-ES was obtained with $\tau = 10^{-3.6}$.
+Interestingly, when the switch point is smaller than $10^{-4}$, the empirical distribution of the individual hitting times of the \vbsd is substantially different from those with a much larger switch point, showing a more bi-modal distribution, which implies the existence of a transition phase of the behavior of the \vbsd.

-This behaviour seems to indicate that while a dynamic algorithm selection approach can be beneficial, there is yet more potential to be gained by using run-specific information to determine when to switch between configurations.
-This could be achieved by using both the internal algorithm state and local algorithm features to create a much more granular dynamic algorithm selection/configuration policy.
+This behavior seems to indicate that while switching between algorithms can be beneficial, there is yet more potential to be gained by using run-specific information to determine when to switch between configurations.
+This could be achieved by using both the internal algorithm state and local algorithm features to create a much more granular selection/configuration policy.
+Exploratory studies into the potential of these per-run dynamic algorithm selection methods show promising performance~\cite{DBLP:conf/ppsn/KostovskaJVNWED22}.